fhh23/Density-of-Parcels-in-Imagery-Data/README.md

 ## 5. Python Script

 A minimal python script was written just to connect to my local Postgres instance, make a query, and print the density as a result.
 With further time, this would allow for a user input of coordinates for the map view and state of interest, and functions to zoom in and out of the map (rather than enter new coordinates each time).
+Also, database login info would be moved to a configuration file.

 ## 6. Further Considerations